MalikZohaib/insurance-premium/README.md

 ### Frontend

-Insert the content element of CType `insurnacepremium_insurancecalculator` into your page using the "Insert Plugin" wizard.
+Insert the content element of CType `insurnacepremium_insurancecalculator` into your page using the "Create new content" wizard.

 This plugin will render the insurance calculator linked to the selected policy from FlexForm.

 ---

-## 🪝 Hooks & Events
+## 🪝 Hooks & Events Used

 ### DataHandler Hook: